Step 1 - Apply for Admissions.

 .
 If you need assistance, computers and staff are available in the Admission & Records office located in Watson Hall.
 Step 2 - Request transcripts.

 Request official transcripts for any colleges and universities previously attended.
-Transcripts can be mailed to the student for hand-delivery to OCC or mailed directly to OCC.*
+Transcripts can be mailed to the student for hand-delivery to OCC or sent directly to OCC.*

 *Official transcripts hand delivered from students MUST be in their original sealed envelope.
 Step 3 - Familiarize yourself with the different VA benefits.